Symmetry restoration and quantum Mpemba effect in symmetric random circuits

 Previous work has demonstrated that the U(1) symmetry of $\rho_{A}$ with $\vert A \vert < N/2$ can be restored when the whole system is the random Haar state~\cite{ares2023entanglement}, which can be regarded as the output state of random Haar circuit without U(1) symmetry at late times.
 This raises a natural question regarding the existence of the QME in the dynamics of random Haar circuits with and without the corresponding symmetry.
-Moreover, previous investigations on QME have primarily focused on the U(1) symmetry restoration and Hamiltonian dynamics~\cite{aresEntanglementAsymmetryProbe2023, Murciano_2024, joshi2024observing, rylands2023microscopic}.
+Moreover, previous investigations on QME have primarily focused on the U(1) symmetry restoration in integrable Hamiltonian dynamics~\cite{aresEntanglementAsymmetryProbe2023, Murciano_2024, PhysRevLett.133.010402, PhysRevLett.133.010401} where the theoretical explanations of QME have hinged on integrability~\cite{PhysRevLett.133.010401}.
 Although the non-equilibrium dynamics after a global $Z_{2}$ symmetric quantum quench has been investigated before~\cite{Ferro_2024}, no QME has been observed.
-Therefore, it remains open questions whether QME manifests in the dynamics for other alternative symmetry restoration and whether symmetric random quantum circuits~\cite{doi:10.1146/annurev-conmatphys-031720-030658, PhysRevX.8.021014, PhysRevB.101.104301, PhysRevB.99.174205, PhysRevX.7.031016, PhysRevB.107.L201113, liu2024entanglement, liu2024noise, PhysRevX.9.031009, PhysRevB.98.205136, PhysRevB.100.134306, PhysRevX.12.041002, PhysRevB.107.014308, PhysRevLett.129.120604, PhysRevLett.131.210402}, play a similar role as the quenched Hamiltonian dynamics.
-Last but not least, a unified theoretical understanding on symmetry restoration, the QME, and its relation with thermalization is still elusive.
+Therefore, it remains open questions whether QME manifests in the dynamics for other alternative symmetry restoration and whether symmetric random quantum circuits~\cite{doi:10.1146/annurev-conmatphys-031720-030658, PhysRevX.8.021014, PhysRevB.101.104301, PhysRevB.99.174205, PhysRevX.7.031016, PhysRevB.107.L201113, PhysRevLett.132.240402, PhysRevB.110.064323, PhysRevX.9.031009, PhysRevB.98.205136, PhysRevB.100.134306, PhysRevX.12.041002, PhysRevB.107.014308, PhysRevLett.129.120604, PhysRevLett.131.210402, PhysRevB.108.054307, PhysRevLett.131.020401}, play a similar role as the quenched Hamiltonian dynamics.
+Last but not least, a unified theoretical understanding of symmetry restoration, the QME, and its relation with thermalization is still elusive.